 In recent years, the use of a term call "Antenna Factor" in EMC and spectrum pollution work has become very important.
 There has been a great need for measuring field intensity and/or power density as accurately and conveniently as possible.

-The recent deployment of computer controlled receiving systems with analysis capable capabilities has added a new need for examining the antenna Factor the desired data output from such systems is usually a field intensity Express involve per meter as a function of frequency.
-From the standpoint of strictly application of antenna Factors it would seem as easy test to store the antenna factor has a look up table in the computers core memory power as we shall see I may not necessary be the most cost effective or the best utilization of computer memory.
+The recent deployment of computer controlled receiving systems with analysis capable capabilities has added a new need for examining the antenna factor.
+The desired data output from such systems is usually a field intensity expressed in volts per meter as a function of frequency.
+From the standpoint of strictly application of antenna factors it would seem an easy test to store the antenna factor as a “look up table” in the computers core memory; however as we shall see, it may not necessaryily be the most cost effective or the best utilization of computer memory.

 Although all of the above factors are very real losses of received signal, they may be treated separately and independently.
 They may be calculated, measured, or obtained from published charts.
 If any of the above factors are included in an antenna factor, it should be stated so as to avoid misinterpretation.

-Let us assume a condition where the antenna is so designed that the above five factors are negligible, that is, well-matched antenna output/cable/receiver, short low loss cable, no preamp gain, low VSWR.
+Let us assume a condition where the antenna is so designed that the above five factors are negligible, that is, well-matched antenna output/cable/receiver, short low loss cable, no preamplifier gain, low VSWR.

 From the radio engineers handbook, the rated power density is:

 Combining Eqs.
 1 and 2:

 Substituting the expressions for PO and PR of equations 4 and 5, respectively, into equation 3 yield:

 Converting to decibels: